 Some of my best experiences and memories were made while hitchhiking in New Zealand.
 At first the whole thing felt really awkward to me, but after a few rides I got over it.
 Each person I met was totally different, each ride an adventure.
 Hitch hiking is definitely a part of the New Zealand experience, and something each traveler should at least consider.

 About the Author

 Jade Johnston blogs about all things travel at OurOyster.com.
 She likes to write helpful guides for the places she visits to help others realize their travel dreams – on a budget.
 All this while navigating international travel with a baby.
 You can also connect with her on social media.
-Take your pick of Facebook, Twitter, Pinterest or Google+.
+Take your pick of Facebook, Twitter or Pinterest.